DallasUrbanists/dallasurbanists.com/blog/_posts/2023-05-03-seven-cycling-groups-that-meet-weekly-monthly-in-dallas-volume-1.md

 In addition to hosting free social rides for free, Dallas Bicycle Tours also offer twenty-dollar bike rentals.
 You can visit their website, DallasBicycleTours.com, to read about and purchase tickets for special tours, such as their Deep Ellum, Downtown, and Fair Park tour.
 Dallas Bicycle Tours also offers twenty-dollar bicycle rentals for Critical Mass.

-# 7. BIKE FRIENDLY SOUTH DALLAS
+---

+# Bike Friendly South Dallas

-> BIKE FRIENDLY SOUTH DALLAS is a non-profit that hosts a social ride every Saturday 10am at [We-Cycle Resource Center, 1616 Al Lipscomb Way](https://goo.gl/maps/bzecsXE939FD9KKp7?coh=178572&entry=tt).
+> Bike Friendly South Dallas is a non-profit that hosts a social ride every Saturday 10am at [We-Cycle Resource Center, 1616 Al Lipscomb Way](https://goo.gl/maps/bzecsXE939FD9KKp7?coh=178572&entry=tt).
 Visit [BikeFriendlySouthDallas.org](https://bikefriendlysouthdallas.org/).

 I spoke with Taisha “TK” Hobbs (president) and Ashley Fletcher (founder and executive director) of Bike Friendly South Dallas.
 I asked them to first describe what Bike Friendly South Dallas is.